 - Aspirin, products that have aspirin, or other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.

-- Read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs) for more information.
+- Read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs) for more information.

 - Over-the-counter medications other than as directed by your doctor or nurse.